 - Default state—Specify whether the sidebar is expanded or collapsed when end users first open the page.

 Collapse button—The collapse button is used to show or hide the side panel.
-You can remove the button or specify settings to change its appearance.
+You can remove the button or specify settings to change its appearance, such as the background color, icon color, and icon shape.
 You can choose the button style and its position in the panel (center, top, or bottom).
 You can also define the button and icon sizes in pixels, as well as horizontal and vertical offset.

 Divider—Change the appearance of the divider between the adjacent panels, such as the line style, color, and weight.